 - Data member and functions are tied together as a data structure.

 - Data can be hidden and cannot be accessed by external functions using access specifier.

 - Objects can communicate among themselves using functions.

 - New data and functions can be easily added anywhere within a program whenever required.

-Object oriented approach is a recent concept among programming paradigms and has various fields of progress.
-Object oriented programming is a technique that provides a way of modularizing programs by creating memory area as a partition for both data and functions that can further be used as a template to create copies of modules on demand.
+The object-oriented approach is a recent concept among programming paradigms and has various fields of progress.
+Object-oriented programming is a technique that provides a way of modularizing programs by creating memory area as a partition for both data and functions that can further be used as a template to create copies of modules on demand.